thingplus/thingplus.github.io/posts/en/posts/user-guide/020_help_userRegisteration.md

 <br/>
 1) Go to the `scripts`directory of the directory where your Thing+ Embedded package was installed.

-<p class="dwExpand" > For BeagleBon Black/Raspberry Pi 2 / Edison어 / Beaglebone Air</p>
+<p class="dwExpand" > For BeagleBon Black/Raspberry Pi 2 / Edison / Beaglebone Air</p>

 - Connect to your device over SSH and go to the `scripts` directory